ruhoh/ruhoh.com/_pages/usage/widgets.md

 ## Disable Comments

-Set `provider: false` to disable comments globally.
+Set `layout: false` to disable comments globally.

 Disable comments for individual pages/posts by specifying `comments: false` in the page/post YAML meta-data: